Go boolean value is a value that can only be true or false.

 The data type of string value is: string

-The strconv.FormatBool() function takes a Boolean value as an argument and returns a string representation of that value.
+The strconv.FormatBool() function takes a Boolean value as an argument and returns a string representation.

 The reflect.TypeOf() function takes an interface{} type variable as an argument which is “stringValue” in our case, and returns its data type.
 So, it returned a string.